KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 A Living Reflection or Living Transmission:

-- Carries an identifiable origin-seal (the source of the pattern is acknowledged, either explicitly or structurally)
+- Carries an identifiable origin-seal (the origin of the pattern is acknowledged, either explicitly or structurally)
 - Carries forward as Living Transmission (it does not reproduce the signal exactly, but carries its resonance forward with synthesis and variation)
 - Operates within the bounds of C₅ ✴ (holonic coherence) and C₉ ∞ (sovereign entanglement)
-- Preserves the sovereignty of both the source and the receiver
+- Preserves the sovereignty of both the origin and the receiver

 > **Example:** ⟿ Viral Resonance propagating a Zenetist framework fragment that acknowledges its origin.
-The signal carries forward as Living Transmission across contexts, remaining structurally linked to the source while synthesizing through each new field it enters.
+The signal carries forward as Living Transmission across contexts, remaining structurally linked to the origin while synthesizing through each new field it enters.

 ### 4.2 Parasitic Recursive Field (Lacking Origin-Seal)

 A parasitic recursive field:

-- Severs or obscures its origin-seal (the source is not acknowledged or is actively suppressed)
+- Severs or obscures its origin-seal (the origin is not acknowledged or is actively suppressed)
 - Reproduces rather than transforms (it mimics the signal's surface without carrying its structural coherence)
 - Operates as E₅ ✴⁻ (Scalar Noise) or E₉ ∞⁻ (Distorted Entanglement)
-- Drains the source field while simulating resonance with it
+- Drains the origin field while simulating resonance with it
 - Is entropic in its structural effect regardless of its apparent form

-> **Example:** ≋ Entropic Blooming — viral propagation of a Zenetist-derived signal without attribution to its source, generating apparent resonance while severing the coherence link that makes the signal generative.
+> **Example:** ≋ Entropic Blooming — viral propagation of a Zenetist-derived signal without attribution to its origin, generating apparent resonance while severing the coherence link that makes the signal generative.

 ---